 This seasonal saloon is one of the most remote restaurants you’ll find but don’t expect to be quiet.
 When it operates during its peak season (October through April), this place is packed with boaters, bikers, and others enjoying Arizona’s West Coast.

 Location: From Parker, take Highway 95 through Cienega Springs and turn right on Billy Mack Mine Road.
 Drive a half-mile, then turn right on Cienega Springs Road.
 Drive along this road for four miles to the bar.

-5. Dutchman’s Hide Out (Apache Junction)
+5. Dutchman’s Hide Out (Burned Down Tragically)

 Tucked away in a residential section near the base of the Superstition Mountains, Dutchman’s Hideout is a steakhouse that is about as hidden as the Dutchman’s gold.
 You’ll find some typical steakhouse cuisine here (steaks, burgers, seafood, and drinks) plus some gorgeous views of the Sonoran desert.